Revealing Revelations of the R

 Extra words for R

-To incite again.
+To resolve again.

 Relator